qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_scale_bar.rst

 properties can be data-defined, it's possible to render data-defined scale bars.

-**Example**: The following code applied to the bold property of the scale labels will display texts in bold when they are a multiple of 500:
+**Example**: The following code applied to the bold property of the scale labels will display numbers in bold when they are a multiple of 500:

 ::